WHAT WE DO

 Our expeditions ensure fair treatment for the local teams that support us, making sure we give something back to the regions we visit.

 Upon their return to the city as young adults, we provide support for further education, mentoring schemes, workplace training and experience as trekking guides, medics, designers and filmmakers.

-We support the remote mountain villages which the children come from, enabling the young people to develop ethical and sustainable fashion, arts and crafts skills with their families to empower the village communities of Western Nepal and help them to build livelihoods.
+We support the remote mountain villages from which the children come, enabling the young people to develop ethical and sustainable fashion, arts and crafts skills with their families to empower the village communities of Western Nepal and help them to build livelihoods.

-We offer mentoring to help them sell their crafts to trekkers, who we introduce to the region, and in online boutiques.
+We offer mentoring to help them sell their crafts to trekkers, whom we introduce to the region, and in online boutiques.

 We help them partner with schools internationally for cultural exchange and shared learning.

 West Nepal is one of the least developed places in the world and desperately needs support.
 It’s home to the country’s most vulnerable people, more than half of them living in poverty.
 Almost two thirds of children under five are malnourished.

 Empowering children through education is the best chance the people have to develop their lives, but until lifestyle, communication and transportation are improved, it won’t be possible to educate children in the villages.

 We have a goal to improve communications in the villages so that children can video chat with their parents during their years at school.